patternfly/patternfly/src/site/pages/guidelines.md

 #### Sass variables

 We create global Sass variables to keep a Bootstrap theme in sync.
-These values also inform our component level variables .
+These values also inform our component level variables.

 #### @mixin and @extend